hausdorff/regret/README.md

 ## Project goals

-Our core goal is to handle as many of the "mundane" things (*e.g.*, data persistence) as possible in the course of declaring all the "normal" things about your model (*e.g.*, your features and their types).
+Our core goal is to handle as many of the "mundane" things (e.g., data persistence) as possible in the course of declaring all the "normal" things about your model (e.g., your features and their types).

 Other goals include: